Indians Capture African on Currey's Creek in Kendall County

-About 1868, a Mr. Clark and a negro about twelve years of age, were charged by Indians about ten o'clock in the while driving a cow on Currey's Creek in Kendall County.
-Clark escaped but the negro was captured.
+About 1868, a Mr. Clark and an African about twelve years of age, were charged by Indians about ten o'clock in the while driving a cow on Currey's Creek in Kendall County.
+Clark escaped but the African was captured.
 Fred and Charlie Burkman, Frank Eastwood, Buck Blevins, Joe Wright, and W.T.
 Gourley followed the Indians for fifteen or twenty miles in a westerly direction, unable to overtake them.
-The fate of the negro was never known.
+The fate of the African was never known.
 Judge Valentine Gates, however, found a skeleton several years later, and it has been generally surmised these bones were the remains of the African boy.Note: Author Interviewed those mentioned in the preceding section.

 The above story is from the book, The West Texas Frontier, by Joseph Carroll McConnell.